yeniv/sickbeans/README.md

 # 🤮SICKBEANS

-This web app ingests CSV data and displays 307 soybeans.
+This web app ingests CSV data via a seed file to display 307 soybeans.

-Soybeans containing selected diseases, injuries, and traits will be removed from sample.
+Soybeans containing the selected diseases, injuries, and traits are then removed from sample.